tannerdamron/fall-from-space-game/README.md

 * Input: "Moves into obstacle"
 * Output: "Game ends"

+### Setup Instructions
+* Clone repository
+* Add it to your desktop using "git clone""(repository link).""
+* Open in preferred text editor to see all code used
+* Use Live Server or server of choice (MAMP etc.) to run the game

 ### Known Bugs
 * Player can leave the screen going up or going down
 * Hitbox of player isn't pixel perfect